jpamata/jpamata.github.io/_posts/2017-05-27-My-First-Month-as-a-Software-Developer-Intern.md

 <p align="justify">According to her, you are marked late if you arrived at 9:30, and the half day starts at 11:00.
 Sweet.</p>

 <p align="justify">She also solved a problem of mine which I have been enduring about, the constantly lagging/performance issues with my computer.
 As it turns out, the problem exists due to one process.
-The solution is to simply run the task manager, go to processes, look at the advanced option that shows the hidden processes, login "siemensdatmigration1", enter the password, find the svchost process and then kill it.
+The solution is to simply run the task manager and kill the darn process.
 Joanna said that it's best to just leave the computer running for the rest of the week rather than shutting it down everyday.
 The boot time is horribly slow because of the network syncing.
-For this reason, Joaanna recommended to only shut down the workstation every Fridays.</p>
+For this reason, Joaanna recommended to only shut down the workstation every few days.</p>

 > The Work

 <p align="justify">During my internship interview, I had gotten the idea of what the company is and what it asks of its interns - .NET Development.
 So as what one sane person would've done, I studied some bit of the .NET world for the upcoming work.
 Unfortunately, all the time spent on studying were not enough to prepare me for the work ahead.
 Why?
 Because the projects were cluster bombs of different tech and libraries jumbled into an ASP.NET solution. </p>

-<p align="justify">They also have this VBA training program, which I think is a brilliant opportunity for interns but frankly, I am yet to attend a single meeting even though I get invitations to it.
+<p align="justify">They also have this VBA training program, which I think is a brilliant opportunity for interns but frankly, I am yet to attend a single meeting seeing that I wasn't there when they began the training.
 For the past couple of weeks, I've went thru dozens of meetings about the onboardings, the projects, and a few meetings to discuss the team metrics.
 I've also done some JQuery to scrape up the data for application testing as my first real work.
 I didn't had any experiences with JQuery though but luckily, Sir Matthew lended me a hand.</p>

 <p align="justify">For the next work, I was given the task to debug a code issue on how the excel output for a report from the web app is having some problems with rendering the values.
 I spent I think a couple of days or so before I realised that the problem was with the language type, that the app doesn't accept such values.</p>